SteveDeJongh/LS_170/review.md

 HTTP Responses consist of; status lines, optional headers, and an optional message body.

 76. **Describe the HTTP request/response cycle.**
+The request response cycle occurs every time we refresh or try to get a resource from the web.
+The browser or http tool places a request with a request line, to a specific server.
+The server then responds with a status line, headers, and a request body of the data that is being requested.

 77. **What is a state in the context of the 'web'?**
 78. **What is statelessness?**
 79. **What is a stateful Web Application?**